Xoaib007/MySQL-Notes/README.md

 # My "MySQL" Notes  Day-3

 I started learning MySQL as a part of advanced web developer learning.
-Heres all my notes and cheats for MySQL.
+Heres all my notes and cheats for MySQL. </br>
+<a href='https://github.com/Xoaib007/MySQL-Notes/tree/main/Assets/Materials'>Materials I used to demonstrate the examples.

 ```sql
 SELECT *